robertseaton/os-blog/_posts/2011-11-11-operating-system-oughts.markdown

 2. **An operating system ought to be simple.** Both an operating system's interfaces and implementation should be simple.
 However, simple interfaces are more important than a simple implementation.

 4. **An operating system ought to be flexible.** The components that comprise an operating system should be easily replaced and modified.
-(For some interesting research on building flexible operating system, check out [this paper](http://www.usenix.org/event/usenix09/tech/full_papers/lohmann/lohmann.pdf).)
+(For some interesting research on building flexible operating systems, check out [this paper](http://www.usenix.org/event/usenix09/tech/full_papers/lohmann/lohmann.pdf).)